sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 * sketches are compressed in zip files;
 * zip files can contain many sketches, including incompatible types (e.g. multiple k-mer sizes);
-* zip files contain "manifests" listing their contents;
-* subsets of zip files can be efficiently selected and loaded depending on what is needed;
+* subsets of zip files can be efficiently selected and loaded;
 * in particular, _single_ sketches can be loaded on demand, supporting lower memory requirements for certain kinds of searches.

 For all these reasons, zip files are the most efficient and effective